There are plenty of awesome things to do in Corcovado – both within the Corcovado National Park and outside its

 The lecture, together with your meal, costs about 125 USD.
-Not only will you have stories to tell your friends when you get back home – you have a Costa Rican cuisine to prepare for them to enjoy!
+Not only will you have stories to tell your friends when you get back home – you have Costa Rican cuisine to prepare for them to enjoy!

 Corcovado Travel Information

 The climate in Corcovado: Dry season in Corcovado is from December to April.
 The wet season is from May to November.
 The wettest month is October.

-For those who are coming to Corcovado for the rainforests and the water sports, it is best to go during the wet season.
-Otherwise, go during the month of January, when the weather is temperate and prices are going down after the holidays.
+For those coming to Corcovado for the rainforests and the water sports, it is best to go during the wet season.
+Otherwise, go during January, when the weather is temperate, and prices are going down after the holidays.